truenas/documentation/content/en/hub/tasks/administrative/system-reporting.md

 ---
-title: "System Reporting"
+title: "Statistics Reporting"
-description: "A how-to guide on configuring basic reports."
+description: "How to view and configure system statistical graphs."
 ---

 ## Reporting General Settings